Dr Sarah Golding

 Biography

-I describe myself as a 'more-than-human' health psychologist.
+I am a 'more-than-human' health psychologist and my work is situated within a framework.
 My passions lie in applied health and environment research, and I enjoy working on projects that involve collaborations with colleagues from outside academia, as well as academic colleagues from other disciplines.

 I am a Chartered Psychologist with the British Psychological Society and a Registered Health Psychologist with the Health and Care Professions Council.
-I also sit on the on the British Psychological Society's .
+I also sit on the on the British Psychological Society's and am Deputy Editor for .

 Affiliations and memberships